hammeiam/movie-manager-gem/README.md

 		start [file path]

 Return a list of actors with the given name:

 		search actor [name] [rating (optional)]

 Return a list of directors with the given name:

 		search director [name] [rating (optional)]

 Return a list of movies with the given genre:

 		search genre [genre] [rating (optional)]

 Return a list of all movies with a RottenTomatoes Audience Score above [rating]:

 		search movies [rating]'

 Play a movie with the given title:

 		play [title]

 Play a random movie that you haven't seen from the given genre:

 		play unseen [genre] [rating (optional)]

 User will be asked which movies they have seen.
 This improves the 'play unseen [genre] function:

 		update watched

 User can choose to update movie file names with the correct titles:

 		update file names

 Tips:
--- rating is an optional argument
+-Rating is an optional argument
--- partial searches (eg com vs comedy) can be used
--- searches can be multiple words (eg 'search actor Gary Oldman 60')
+-Partial searches (eg com vs comedy) can be used -Searches can be multiple words (eg 'search actor Gary Oldman 60')

 ## Contributing